 Changed plans and a last-minute decision

-Nevertheless, after two hours later we left the airport.
+Nevertheless, two hours later we left the airport.
 We landed in Bucharest safe and sound.
 But then, as already anticipated, darkness came into play.
 A few hours later than planned, already dark, in a foreign country with traffic which I was not used to, and a hotel which was located another two and a half hours from the airport in Bucharest located in the middle of the Carpathian Mountains.
 Would you be tempted to take on this ride at that moment?
 I believe you also would have considered staying the night in the city, sleep well, and start refreshed into the next morning.
-Hence, my best friend and I, spontaneously, decided to stay here for the night and to explore Bucharest a bit for the half of the next day.
+Hence, my best friend and I, spontaneously, decided to stay here for the night and to explore Bucharest a bit for half of the next day.
 It met our plans halfway as we considered a day trip from Brasov to Bucharest later the week.
-Now we just re-arranged our first idea and discover the city instead.
+Now we re-arranged our first idea and discover the city instead.
 Here are a couple of fantastic things to do in Bucharest.
 They can easily be visited in one day but can be extended by a lot more.

 Bucharest – the Capital of Romania

 Bucharest is the capital city and commercial center of Romania, and you can find it in the south of the country.
 Although it is part of the European Union, the currency is still the Romanian Leu (RON).
 Therefore, prepare yourself and exchange money or make sure that you can use one of the available ATM´s to withdraw some.

 A city, which is full of contrasts.
 It is loved and hated by Romanians at the same time, and also I am still not sure if I like it or not.
 On the one hand, it is a beautiful and exciting destination with a lot of history, an active and energetic nightlife.
 And loads of things to do.
 “It’s where still-unreconstructed communism meets unbridled capitalism; where the soporific forces of the EU meet the passions of the Balkans.” – Lonely Planet